What We Do

 Thankfully, cleft lip can be successfully treated with surgery.
 Normally, a few surgeries are required in order to repair a cleft lip.
 Doctors recommend the first surgery to take place when the child is between 6 weeks and 9 months old.
 Additional surgeries may be necessary later in life if the cleft lip has any further effects.

 Very little is known about the causes of cleft lip.
 It is known, however, that is occurs in the gestation stage of pregnancy due to abnormal facial development.
 Cleft lip affects nearly 1 in 700 babies annually, and has become the fourth most common birth defect in the United States.
 Some doctors believe that it is caused due to a combination of both genetic and environmental factors.

 "Never doubt that a small group of thoughtful, committed people can change the world.
 Indeed, it is the only thing that ever has" (Margaret Mead, 1984).
 Join the Mia Moo Fund today to learn how you can help support and lift those in your community!

-You can make the difference in a child’s life by donating to the Mia Moo Fund.
-This money is dedicated solely to helping and supporting those diagnosed with cleft lip and cleft palate throughout world.
+By donating to the Mia Moo fund, you can make a difference in a child's life.
+This money is dedicated solely to helping and supporting those diagnosed with cleft lip and cleft palate throughout the world.
 Become an essential part of this incredible movement today!